Sitecore/jss/docs/data/routes/guides/performance/en.md

 ## Cache as much of the things as you can!

 > ⚠️ TODO: The [caching page in Docs](/docs/techniques/performance/caching) has addition content and examples on this topic.
-Need to merge together.
+Need to merge together (probably under guides).

 ### Sitecore cache